 These transporters are located, for example, in the plasma membrane of endothelial cells of astrocytes and neurons; they also organize the transport of lactate, which can be reduced to pyruvate.
 Uptake occurs through proton symport.

 Ketone Body Utilization

-Ketone bodies can be utilized in the entire body (especially the brain) except for the liver, since the this organ functions exclusively as a site of synthesis.
+Ketone bodies can be utilized in the entire body (especially the brain) except for the liver, since this organ functions exclusively as a site of synthesis.

 Step 1 and 2

 In the first step of utilization (unless this has already occurred), beta-hydroxybutyrate is oxidized to acetoacetate, the second-most common ketone body in the blood.
 This is an NAD+-dependent reaction and is catalyzed by beta-hydroxybutyrate dehydrogenase.